3 Days in Stockholm: The Ultimate Stockholm Itinerary

 From Stockholm Arlanda Airport, you have three easy ways to reach the central metro station (T-Centralen):

 - Arlanda Express: The quickest (and most expensive) way to reach the city center is via the Arlanda Express; the train departs every 10 or 15 minutes and takes less than 20 minutes to reach central Stockholm.
-A one-way adult ticket costs 340 SEK (about $32 USD), while kids ages 0-7 travel free.
+A one-way adult ticket costs 340 SEK (about $32 USD).
 This is a great option if your hotel is within walking distance of the central metro station (T-Centralen).

 - Flygbussarna: The airport bus, Flygbussarna, departs every 15 minutes and takes about 40 minutes to reach the central bus station (Cityterminalen).
 It costs just 129 SEK ($12 USD).